The power of STEM – making a difference in the world

 Interested in STEM subjects at University?
 Wonder about some of the challenges new graduate researchers are working on?

-Young researchers at four University of Leeds Doctoral Training Centres invite you to participate in a short series of online interactive workshops on Wednesdays in May (4:30 pm-5:45 pm).
+Young researchers at four University of Leeds Doctoral Training Centres invite you to participate in a short series of online interactive workshops that will take place during early evening sessions (4:30 pm-5:45 pm).
 Find out about their journeys, the area of STEM they are now working in, and some of their current research.

 Who are the sessions for?